actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Data File Download Url
 ---

-Returns a pre-signed Url along with the Url's expiration date to download a specific data file.
+Returns a Pre-Signed Url where a specific data file can be downloaded.
+The Url's expiration date is also included within the response.

 **Request:**